MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-box-overview.md

 # Migrate Box to Microsoft 365 with Migration Manager

 >[!Note]
->Migration Manager is HIPAA compliant, and under the Business Associate Agreement (BAA) satisfies HIPAA regulations.
+>Migration Manager is fully HIPAA compliant, including migrations from file shares and other cloud providers.
+It is under the Business Associate Agreement (BAA) and satisfies HIPAA regulations.
+>
 >This applies to all except preview releases of Migration Manager.

 >[!Note]